PhilipVKurian/PhilipVKurian-module-1-challenge/README.md

 ## Features
 ![image](https://user-images.githubusercontent.com/114792819/196053720-ee51eb1d-e89e-446e-9f74-340ed8dfad39.png)

 The site came with a broken navigation link (Search Engine Optimization) which would break when the user clicked on it.
 This was fixed by correcting the error in the HTML section.

-Initially there was a lot of use of non semeantic elements which negatively impacted the readabililty of the code.
-This was remedied by using Nav, Article, Aside, Section and footer elements to better represent the structure.
+Initially, there was a lot of use of non-semantic elements which negatively impacted the readability of the code.
+This was remedied by using Nav, Article, Aside, Section, and footer elements to better represent the structure.

 Creative alt attributes were added to image tags and the overall flow of the CSS was changed to improve consistency and readability.
 A lot of redundant css was removed and condensed to enhance site performance (About 62 lines of repeated code).